You are here

 HOW DO I KNOW THE COVID-19 VACCINE IS SAFE?

 Experience.
-Over 110,000 people participated in US clinical trials prior to approval of the current COVID-19 vaccines, and according to a March 28 statement by the CDC, more than 93.6 million people have received at least one dose of a Covid-19 vaccine, including about 51.6 million people who have been fully vaccinated by Johnson & Johnson’s single-dose vaccine or the two-dose series made by Pfizer-BioNTech and Moderna.
-More than 120 million people worldwide have safely received them since approval.
+Over 110,000 people participated in US clinical trials prior to approval of the current COVID-19 vaccines, and according to figures from the CDC on May 13, more than 154 million people have received at least one dose of a Covid-19 vaccine, including about 118 million people who have been fully vaccinated by Johnson & Johnson’s single-dose vaccine or the two-dose series made by Pfizer-BioNTech and Moderna.

 Safety has been demonstrated across a broad range of the population, including different ages, races, and ethnicities, as well as those with different medical conditions.